Preschool 's enrollment quest needs fine balance

 But even growth has its challenges - and theirs is twofold.

-The first challenge, Bruder says, will be to remain in compliance with the state's licensing standards, which requires having the proper ratios of staffing in place or in reserve.
+The first challenge, Coach Bruder says, will be to remain in compliance with the state's licensing standards, which requires having the proper ratios of staffing in place or in reserve.

 " It is impossible to predict where and when population growth will occur," Bruder said.
 "Tracy and Suzanne will need to have versatile employees able to respond."